Vidit-Keshari/dussehra-game/README.md

 > Blog: [Vidit: 2d-Minecraft](https://github.com/Vidit-Keshari/2d-Minecraft).

 ## Discontinuation letter:
 This project is officially discontinued by VGames and will not recieve any updates.
-However, this game is not being removed.
+However, currently this game is not being removed but maybe removed later.

-As a result any bugs or glitches will not be fixed.
+As a result, any bugs or glitches will not be fixed.
 New features will not be added.

 ![VGames logo](https://github.com/user-attachments/assets/2e8f2bd0-1854-484f-9f99-d8d690406e50)